-- KCC offers an annual \$5,000 tuition scholarship to the valedictorian and a \$3,000 tuition scholarship to the salutatorian of high schools, though some restrictions may apply. - Must be ranked #1 or #2 in his or her class having GPA's of 3.7 or 3.5 respectively as verified at time of awarding and on final, official transcript. - Must meet the KCC admission criteria. - Transcripts will be evaluated on a weighted GPA, 4.0 scale. - Must be entering as a first-time, full-time traditional freshman student directly out of high school. - Renewable annually with a 3.5 cumulative GPA. - The only additional institutional aid that students may add to this award is the Church of God (Holiness) member and church matching funds. - A non-refundable enrollment deposit and signed award letter must be received by April 1.
+KCC offers an annual \$5,000 tuition scholarship to the valedictorian and a \$3,000 tuition scholarship to the salutatorian of high schools, though some restrictions may apply.
+Students must be ranked #1 or #2 in their class, having GPA's of 3.7 or 3.5 respectively as verified at time of awarding and on final, official transcript.
+Students must meet the KCC admission criteria.
+Transcripts will be evaluated on a weighted 4.0 GPA scale.
+Students must be entering as first-time, full-time traditional freshmen student directly out of high school.
+The scholarship is renewable annually with a 3.5 cumulative GPA.
+The only additional institutional aid that students may add to this award is the Church of God (Holiness) member and Church Matching funds.
+A non-refundable enrollment deposit and signed award letter must be received by April 1.